kirbysayshi/js13k-2020/README.md

 - [ ] Prevent ball from accelerating when colliding...
 - [ ] Prevent ball tunneling when colliding with paddle
 - [ ] clear canvas below the "safe" upper box
-- [ ] Touch Knob controls for mobile
+- [ ] Touch Knob controls for mobile: use separate dom elements for each knob to avoid multitouch issues
 - [ ] "Play Again" button on end screen?
 - [ ] A lose condition?
 Or just best time
 - [ ] Level / Goal Ideas: you have to get the signal to the destination in as few bounces as possible and as quickly as possible.
 When you reach the goal, you see a drawing of where the signal went and where you bounced it.
 You (camera) follow the signal as it bounces around?
-- [ ] End Game Screen with total times

 DevLog
 ------